Veloresearch/velocity-mta-proof/README.md

 Hugging Face stores `.mfy` artifacts as regular binary files.
 Velocity is the runtime that knows how to open and execute them.

+The current proof build can automatically download the required `.mfy` artifact from Hugging Face during setup or first run.

 ---

 ## 🛠️ Motify Runtime